Table of Contents

 - information resources (patents, data, sensors, designs, research, databases, computer clusters, online services) all of which will be open sourced

 - manufactured resources (buildings, manufacturing and production plants and types, living spaces, farms, products in stores)

 - human resources (demographics, skills, locations, living conditions)

 How long would it take to do this?
 No clue.
 We have never done anything like this.
 However, I would think that once the app was created to record this data and every community was connected, then perhaps a year or two would be plenty of time to get enough of the pertinent basic global data to start working with the basic calculations and to start some general planning.
 Distribution of the app could be done through something like the various mobile app stores, or Steam, or through Torrent, peer-to-peer networks, or a centralized RBE process website with lots of geographic mirrors.

 c.
 Sustainable Resources Calculations

 When we have the basic global resource data then we have to calculate their sustainability level – how long will each current resource amounts last at the current rate of use.
-This will also take into account recycling, pollution, usage, replenishment such as replanting, etc… too.
+This will also take into account usage, replenishment such as through recycling and replanting, etc…, and byproducts too.

-For sustainable resources like trees or plants this is going to be a plus or minus number:
+For organic resources like trees or plants, this is going to be a plus or minus number:

 - For unsustainable use it will be a negative number (-2) which means we are using the resource faster than we are replacing it.

 - For completely sustainable use the number will be zero (0), meaning we are replacing the resource at the same rate we are using it.

 - For a surplus it will be a positive number (+1) meaning that we are replacing the resource faster than we are using it which may be desirable, especially in cases where there was an undesirable deficit previously such as will forests and green spaces.